darkquasar/awesome-fingerprints/README.md

-# awesome-fingerprints
+# Awesome Fingerprints
-"Awesome-Fingerprints" is a curated collection of resources,  tools, and techniques for generating, analyzing, and comparing fingerprints (hashes) of digital system and network artifacts.
+This repo is a curated collection of resources,  tools, and techniques for generating, analyzing, and comparing fingerprints (hashes) of digital artifacts.